• Posted:

 • Contributed to the updated Office of Research guidance and resources to support faculty to prepare robust mentoring plans within their grant proposals

-• CIMER Research Mentoring workshop series, (completed by 9 faculty and 4 postdocs)
+• Facilitated CIMER Research Mentoring workshop series, (completed by 9 faculty and 4 postdocs), in partnership with Associate Deputy Provost for Graduate Education and Postdoctoral Affairs Manager.

-• Adapt CIMER-based curriculum for Clare Boothe Luce Undergraduate Research Scholars and their faculty and grad student mentors, in partnership with Deputy Provost for Graduate Education
+• Adapting CIMER-based curriculum for Clare Boothe Luce Undergraduate Research Scholars and their faculty and grad student mentors, in partnership with Associate Deputy Provost for Graduate Education

 • LU-WISE started the Fall semester emphasizing focus on awards and nominations and 7 STEM women received recognition at the Fall 2025 Faculty Awards; continued to meet monthly.
 Other notable highlights include: